-We are leaders in representing the interests of labor unions when the employers they contract with are engaged in complex corporate restructuring transactions such as asset sales, joint ventures, mergers, shutdowns, spinoffs and other forms of corporate reorganizations.
-Labor unions confronting the potential impact that these transactions may have on collective bargaining agreements and pension and other benefit obligations, retain us—either as ongoing or one-time special counsel—to provide strategic negotiation and litigation advice.
+We are leaders in representing the interests of labor unions when the employers they contract with are engaged in complex corporate restructuring transactions such as asset sales, stock transactions, joint ventures, mergers, shutdowns, spinoffs and other forms of corporate reorganizations.
+Labor unions confronting the potential impact that these transactions may have on collective bargaining agreements and pension and other benefit obligations, retain us—either as ongoing or one-time special counsel—to provide strategic negotiation and litigation advice and representation.

 Charter Fellows of the College of Labor and Employment Lawyers

 Former Chairs of the American Bar Association’s Labor and Employment Law Section

 New York Super Lawyers

 Former Chairs of the New York State Bar Association’s Labor and Employment Law Section

 Former Chair of the American Bar Association’s Equal Employment Opportunity Committee

 AV Peer Review Rating by Martindale-Hubbell